 Linagliptin is minimally excreted by the kidney; however, metformin is substantially excreted by the kidney.
 Considering that aging can be associated with reduced renal function, JENTADUETO should be used with caution as age increases [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].

-Of the total number of patients (n=4040) in clinical studies of linagliptin, 1085 patients were 65 years and over, while 131 patients were 75 years and over.
+There were 4040 type 2 diabetes patients treated with linagliptin 5 mg from 15 clinical trials of linagliptin; 1085 (27%) patients were 65 years and over, while 131 (3%) were 75 years and over.
+Of these patients, 2566 were enrolled in 12 double-blind placebo-controlled studies; 591 (23%) were 65 years and over, while 82 (3%) were 75 years and over.
 No overall differences in safety or effectiveness were observed between patients 65 years and over and younger patients.
 Therefore, no dose adjustment is recommended in the elderly population.
 While clinical studies of linagliptin have not identified differences in response between the elderly and younger patients, greater sensitivity of some older individuals cannot be ruled out.

 Controlled clinical studies of metformin did not include sufficient numbers of elderly patients to determine whether they respond differently from younger patients, although other reported clinical experience has not identified differences in responses between the elderly and young patients.
 The initial and maintenance dosing of metformin should be conservative in patients with advanced age, due to the potential for decreased renal function in this population.
 Any dose adjustment should be based on a careful assessment of renal function [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS, and CLINICAL PHARMACOLOGY].